WWandP/SoccerEye/README.md

-# SoccerEye:n Open-Source System for Understanding Monocular Football Videos
+# SoccerEye: An Open-Source System for Understanding Monocular Football Videos

 ---